Goldman Sachs invests $69 million in Britain's Starling Bank

-British digital bank Starling said on Monday that Goldman Sachs (GS.N) had invested 50 million pounds ($69 million) in the UK lender.
+LONDON (Reuters) - British digital bank Starling said on Monday that Goldman Sachs had invested 50 million pounds ($69 million) in the UK lender.

 The investment is an extension of Starling’s oversubscribed 272 million pound funding round, valuing the bank in excess of 1.1 billion pounds, Starling said in a statement.